ronrothjr/The-Threads-of-Becoming/crosswalk.md

 ### **Integration Suggestion**

 EFT practitioners can use Threads to identify the specific tension driving the negative cycle.
 The seven threads offer more granularity than EFT's primary focus on attachment.
 When you've named the cycle, ask: "Which thread is this—Presence, Consent, Memory?"
-This often reveals the specific engagement point.
+This often reveals the specific intervention point.

 # **Polarity Management / Polarity Thinking**